develephant/coronium-core-docs/docs-src/docs/server/updates.md

 <i class="fab fa-digital-ocean"></i> __DigitalOcean Updater__

 !!! danger "Root User Required"
-    You must be logged in as the __root__ user to run the updater or it may fail. _A server reboot is recommended_.
+    You must be logged in as the __root__ user to run the updater or it may fail.

-Paste the following one-liner into your terminal to start the DigitalOcean update:
+Paste the following one-liner into your terminal to start the __DigitalOcean__ update:

 ```
 wget https://s3.amazonaws.com/coronium-core-update/v2.4.1/do.sh && sudo bash do.sh